 There are three key positions requiring mobility in the Rope Climb.

-1) Hanging: You must be able to grasp the rope and hang with long arms while being pain free.
+1) Hanging: You must be able to grasp the rope and hang with arms overhead while being pain free.

 Examples of stretches to improve this…